raymwari/irc_tcp/README.md

 ## irc_tcp
-Automation script for the bot at #fallen8192
+Event driven automation script for the bot at #fallen8192

 ## Resources